 Once upon a time, an enthusiastic student of mine talked to his Japanese friend and was told that Particle Koto could be always interpreted as 'Matter'.
 Of course, I suspected neither my student nor his Japanese friend.
 However, as a matter of fact, in Japanese, can Particle Koto be always interpreted as 'Matter'?
 Really?
-Even we are foreigners, we can of course quote the research results from the scholars of Japanese: In Japanese, whether Particle Koto can be always interpreted as 'Matter' or not.
+Even we are foreigners, we can of course quote the research results from some Japanese linguists to verify if “Particle Koto” could always be interpreted as 'Matter' or not.

-❝ Whenever Koto is activated its nominalizing functionality, it can neither be written in Kanji（事）nor be interpreted as 'Matter'. ❞
+Whenever Koto is activated its nominalizing functionality, it can neither be written in Kanji（事）nor be interpreted as 'Matter'.